axel709/doleui/README.md

-# Customizable Draggable Windows

-This project provides a simple way to create customizable, draggable windows in a web browser.
-It uses HTML, CSS, and JavaScript to generate windows with titles, close buttons, and drag functionality.
-Color themes are managed through a JSON file, allowing for easy customization of the window appearance.
+# DoleUI - Easy Interactive Browser Menus

+DoleUI is a lightweight JavaScript library that lets you create beautiful, interactive browser menus with minimal code.
+Using HTML, CSS, and JavaScript, it provides draggable windows packed with tabs, sections, components like dropdowns, toggles, checkboxes, buttons, and notifications—all customizable with a simple JSON theme system.
+Perfect for quickly building sleek, user-friendly interfaces in the browser.

+## What is DoleUI?

+DoleUI simplifies the process of crafting polished browser-based menus.
+With just a few lines of code, you can create draggable windows filled with interactive elements, styled to your liking.
+Whether you're making a quick tool, a settings panel, or a custom widget, DoleUI cuts down the effort, delivering a modern UI out of the box.
+No complex setup—just paste one script and go.

 ## Getting Started

 1.  **Download the Project:**

-    You can download the project files as a zip archive and extract them, or clone the repository using Git:
+    Download the zip from GitHub or clone it:

     ```bash
     git clone https://github.com/axel709/doleui.git